-- Projects are delivered by project teams. - Project teams work within organizational and professional cultures and guidelines, often establishing their own "local" culture. - A collaborative project team environment facilitates: - Alignment with other organizational cultures and guidelines, - Individual and team learning and development, and - Optimal contributions to deliver desired outcomes.
+TEAM Project teams are made Projects are delivered by project teams. up of individuals who Project teams work within organizational and professional wield diverse skills, cultures and guidelines, often establishing their own "local" knowledge, and expericulture. ence.
+Project teams that A collaborative project team environment facilitates: work collaboratively can Alignment with other organizational cultures and guidelines, accomplish a shared Individual and team learning and development, and objective more effectively Optimal contributions to deliver desired outcomes. and efficiently than individuals working on their own.